seanwu1105/prototype-jpeg/README.md

 # Prototype JPEG

-An prototype JPEG compressor in Python.
+A prototype JPEG compressor in Python.